rbckman/tarina/docs/BUILDTARINA.md

 TARINA BUILD INSTRUCTIONS
 =========================

 Build instructions for the lazy filmmakers.
+If your dog dies while building this I am not responsible.

 [Buy the parts](#buy-the-parts)